jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 We can see how self-serving this mentality is.
 Why couldn't the nobles pay taxes?
 Why couldn't the people have a fair judicial system?
 Enlightened monarchs preached one thing, and did another.
 The point is Darth King wasn't evil for being born into nobility.
 He is evil for holding his people back.
 He wanted them to be extras watching the story of civilization, and not player gods playing the game of civilization.
 The nobles thus became fallen heroes.
 And sadly, this story of fallen kings is repeating itself in our modern times as well.
 Our antagonists are also fallen heroes.

 It's important to note, while Rousseau's followers in so many revolutions may have been political free, they were economically desperate.
-Hunger, disease, unemployment, illiteracy, were all rampant.
+Hunger, disease, unemployment, illiteracy were all rampant.
 Rousseau's time was basically one of "economic anarchy."
 This is when red/blue philosophies, bent on political liberation from kings, and economic growth to conquer poverty, were born.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/MadeupTameLamb' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Here's a tidbit of an Industrial Revolution business magnate George Westinghouse.
 Among his inventions was the air brake, fridge, and electric generator.
 Westinghouse's massive company helped conquer economic anarchy._

 Society loved the original kings for winning the "King's Peace".
 Likewise, the initial economic kings were heroes of the era of mass-production who won the "Executive's Prosperity."
-These heroes said follow me, recognize my property rights, work for my company.
+These heroes said follow me, recognize my property rights, work for my company and we'll all be better off.
 The people did.
 Society got new tools like lightbulbs, stoves, and telephones.

 The original leaders of the Industrial Age told a good story, and thus the people were again player gods.
-Protagonists like Andrew Carnegie, Cornelius Vanderbilt, Louis B. Mayer, are basically the economical versions of original warrior kings like Clovis I, Charles Martel, and Charlemagne.
+Protagonists like Andrew Carnegie, Cornelius Vanderbilt, Louis B. Mayer are basically the economical versions of original warrior kings like Clovis I, Charles Martel, and Charlemagne.

 But when we hit the Internet Age, Protagonist Executives, become antagonist Darth Blockbusters.
 Another story of a fallen angel.

 That should both worry you and make you happy, Stargazer.
-First the worrying part; Darth Blockbuster defends the Industrial Age because he makes him powerful.
+First the worrying part; Darth Blockbuster defends the Industrial Age because it makes him powerful.
 He surrounds himself with a story of self-importance and distracts the people with the dark majic of spectacle.

 Since, entering the Internet Age, dark majic has skyrocketed in our society.
 The once humble American Dream to own a home and make a honest living, became a lifestyle of spectacle.
 Small homes became McMansions with luxury baths and kitches.
 Cars got way bigger, with more chrome, more horsepower.
 Televisions increased in size to ludicrious proportions.
 Food got supersized.
 Sugar was added to everything we eat.
 Instead of using digital technology to improve life on Earth, technology was used to make a matrix of dark majic that survived by increasing diabetes, laziness, and greed.
-All because Darth Oil, Telephone, Suburbs, Sugar needed to distract the people from making a new player god to upgrade, and enjoy the freedom, self-sufficiency, and collaboration of the Internet Age.
+All because Darth Oil, Telephone, Suburbs, Sugar needed to distract the people from making a new player god to upgrade and enjoy the freedom, self-sufficiency, and collaboration of the Internet Age.

 The good news is, where not at a "let's burn down society" point yet.
 We can transition to the Internet Age ourselves before the frontline gets so bad and so ununhappy we start a bloody revolution.
 We can usher in the era of mass-collaboration ourselves.
-And that's a strength and a weakness, beause the onus is on us to act.
+And that's a strength and a weakness—because we're the ones who have to stand-up.

 https://www.youtube.com/watch?v=A25EUhZGBws
 _This is another clip from The Big Short.
 This guy is one of our modern day Antagonists.
 You're not supposed to understand the rationale of CDOs that makes him super wealthy, because there is none.
 Like the divine rights of nobility, it's just the justification of a self-important hero._